Scott McGregor (right-handed pitcher): St. Louis Cardinals

+Washington Nationals

+The Washington Nationals subsequently signed McGregor and he played for their Double-A affiliate, the Harrisburg Senators, and their Triple-A affiliate, the Syracuse Chiefs.
+Between the three affiliates, McGregor was 4–9 with a 5.56 ERA.
+In 2015, he was 6–6 with a 4.04 ERA in 27 games (15 starts) for Syracuse.
+McGregor was released on March 16, 2016.

+Somerset Patriots

-On April 11, 2016, he signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+On April 11, 2016, McGregor signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In nine appearances for Somerset, McGregor posted a 4-4 record and 3.36 ERA with 31 strikeouts over 59 innings of work.

+Nexen Heroes

-On June 16, 2016, he signed with the Nexen Heroes of the KBO League.
+On June 16, 2016, McGregor signed with the Nexen Heroes of the KBO League, following Robert Coello's release.
+In 14 starts for Nexen, McGregor compiled a 6-3 record and 5.20 ERA with 61 strikeouts over 90 innings of work.

+Fubon Guardians

 In May 2017, McGregor signed with the Fubon Guardians of the Chinese Professional Baseball League.
 After sustaining a leg injury in June and pitching to a 4.88 ERA in 24 innings of work, he was released on August 5, 2017.

 International career

 He played for the United States national baseball team in the 2015 Pan American Games.